TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

-# RefactoringChallenge_the_Horiseon_Webpage
+# Refactoring_Challenge_Horiseon_Webpage
-CHALLENGE 1 (Dec.19 2021) : HTML CSS Git Challenge: Code Refactor

-Goal:
-The refactoring challenge consists in developing a webpage to satify the client's criteria.
+December 19,  2021

+Project name: Refactoring_Challenge_Horiseon_Webpage
+Project duration (total): 19 hours
+Project start date/end date: 12/17/2021 / 12/19/2021
+Project submission date: 12/24/2021
+Project goal: The project consists in satisfying the client's criteria by helping refactoring a website by making it better documented and structured using HTML and CSS.
 Description of the project:

-Project Duration (total): 19 hours

 Important Notes:
-- Inside the CSS style sheet there are notes on how the style sheet is organized, in sections.
-Inside each section there are subsections describing the code corresponding to each element in the webpage.
+- The CSS style sheet contains comments ( */ /* ) describing sections.